The concordance invariant tau in link grid homology: The Lg version of filtered grid homology

 The collapsed filtered unblocked homology $c\mathcal{GH}^-(L)$ is the homology of our new complex and it is a link invariant; but now each level $\mathcal F^s c\mathcal{GH}^-(L)$ has also a structure of an $\F[U]$-module given by $U[p]=[V_ip]=[Vp]$ for every $i=1,...,m$ and $[p]\in c\mathcal{GH}^-(L)$.
 The groups $\mathcal F^s c\mathcal{GH}^-_d(L)$ are still finite dimensional over $\F$ and so we can define the function $N$ as We expect the function $N$ to be a strong concordance invariant, possibly better than $T$.

 We can compute the function $N$ of the unknot:

 and we know that as an $\F[U]$-module, where $n$ is the number of component of $L$.

-Since $\text{dim}_{\F}c\mathcal{GH}^-_0(L)$ is still equal to 1, we can define the $\nu$-invariant exactly like we did in Subsection \ref{subsection:definitions} for $\tau$.
-The $\nu$-invariant has been introduced first by Jacob Rasmussen in \cite{Rasmussen} and he proved that it is a concordance invariant for knots.
+Since $\text{dim}_{\F}c\mathcal{GH}^-_0(L)$ is still equal to 1, we can define an invariant $\nu$ exactly like we did in Subsection \ref{subsection:definitions} for $\tau$.
+A version of the $\nu$-invariant has been introduced first by Jacob Rasmussen in \cite{Rasmussen} and he proved that it is a concordance invariant for knots.
 In \cite{Hom} Hom and Wu found knots whose $\nu$-invariant gives better lower bound for the slice genus than $\tau$.